 - No commercial use rights

-Typical free tier excludes:
+Typical paid tier excludes:

 - Kitchens, bathrooms, home offices, and outdoor spaces